2008–2010 automotive industry crisis

-The 2008–2010 automotive industry crisis formed part of the 2007–2008 financial crisis and the resulting Great Recession.
+The 2008–2010 automotive industry crisis formed part of the 2008 financial crisis and the resulting Great Recession.
 The crisis affected European and Asian automobile manufacturers, but it was primarily felt in the American automobile manufacturing industry.
 The downturn also affected Canada by virtue of the Automotive Products Trade Agreement.

 The automotive industry was weakened by a substantial increase in the prices of automotive fuels linked to the 2003–2008 energy crisis which discouraged purchases of sport utility vehicles (SUVs) and pickup trucks which have low fuel economy.
 The popularity and relatively high profit margins of these vehicles had encouraged the American "Big Three" automakers, General Motors, Ford, and Chrysler to make them their primary focus.
 With fewer fuel-efficient models to offer to consumers, sales began to slide.
-By 2008, the situation had turned critical as the 2007–2008 financial crisis placed pressure on the prices of raw materials.
+By 2008, the situation had turned critical as the 2008 financial crisis placed pressure on the prices of raw materials.

-Car companies from Asia, Europe, North America, and elsewhere have implemented creative marketing strategies to entice reluctant consumers as most experienced double-digit percentage declines in sales.
-Major manufacturers, including the Big Three and Toyota offered substantial discounts across their product lineups.
+Car companies from Asia, Europe, North America, and elsewhere implemented creative marketing strategies to entice reluctant consumers as most experienced double-digit percentage declines in sales.
+Major manufacturers, including the Big Three and Toyota, offered substantial discounts across their product lineups.
 The Big Three faced criticism for their mix of available vehicle types offered, which faced criticism for being ill-suited to a climate of rising fuel prices.
 North American consumers turned to smaller, cheaper, more fuel-efficient imports from Japan and Europe.